Cyclic Arbitrage in Decentralized Exchanges: Background and Related Work

-Some studies~\cite{nan2019bitcoin, pichl2020time, bai2019automated, grimberg2020empirical, makarov2020trading} have noted changes in the prices of cryptocurrencies in CEXes of cryptocurrencies.
-Makarov and Schoar~\cite{makarov2020trading} have used transaction-level data to understand trading strategies in CEXes of cryptocurrencies.
-They analyzed price deviations and potential arbitrage opportunities of Bitcoin, Ethereum, and Ripple for 34 CEXes across 19 countries.
+Some recent studies~\cite{nan2019bitcoin, pichl2020time, bai2019automated, grimberg2020empirical, makarov2020trading} have noted the prices discrepancies of cryptocurrencies in CEXes.
+Makarov and Schoar~\cite{makarov2020trading} studied price deviations and potential arbitrage opportunities of Bitcoin, Ethereum, and Ripple for 34 CEXes across 19 countries.
 They observed significant market segmentation among different countries and suggested that capital controls are the main reasons for market segmentation.
-Nan and Kaizoji~\cite{nan2019bitcoin} focused on the potential triangular arbitrage with Bitcoin, Euro and U.S. dollar and modelled with a bivariate GARCH model.
-Nevertheless, their analyses are limited to potential arbitrage opportunities, while they haven't found any real arbitrage behaviors across different markets.
-Meanwhile, the arbitrage strategy they studied has many constraints to be implemented in real markets, such as cross-border capital controls and instantaneous transfer of bitcoins between different CEXes.
+Nan and Kaizoji~\cite{nan2019bitcoin} studied the potential triangular arbitrage with Bitcoin, Euro and U.S. dollar and analyzed market data with a bivariate GARCH model.
+Nevertheless, previous studies have only investigated exploitable arbitrage opportunities in CEXes, and none of them have measured exploited arbitrages in the market.
+Meanwhile, the arbitrage strategy they studied has many constraints to be implemented in markets, such as cross-border capital controls and instantaneous transfers between CEXes.